Harshath143/DataSpark_Global_Electronics/README.md

 ### Prerequisites
 Ensure you have the following software installed:
 - Python 3.x
-- Jupyter Notebook
+- Jupyter Notebook / VS code
 - Required Python libraries: pandas, numpy, matplotlib, seaborn
-Environment:
-- Vs Code

 ### Cloning the Repository
 To get a local copy up and running, follow these simple steps: